Signature

 2. In the Signature card you select a preset.

-3. You fill required inputs for that preset (secret, delimiter, etc.).
+3. You fill required inputs for that preset (delimiter, etc.).

 4. PalDock calculates the signature using the selected preset rules.